Determining Child Custody in Alpharetta

 Once custody is determined, modifications could be made under certain circumstances.
 In Georgia, to modify custody after an order is in place, the party wishing to make a change must be able to show that there was a material change in circumstance.

 If there are problems that existed before the order and the parent knew about them, it is not a change in circumstance.
 There has to be a change since the time of the order and that change has to affect the well-being of the children.
 If the party requesting the change can prove both of those factors, they may be granted a modification.
+An Alpharetta attorney from our firm can help you understand how to prove these changes and have the best chance of a judge determining you qualify for a modification of custody.

 Understanding Material Changes

-As defined by Alpharetta law, what qualifies as a material change is very fact-specific and the judge has a lot of discretion in determining whether a change took place.
+As defined by law, what qualifies as a material change is very fact-specific and the judge has a lot of discretion in determining whether a change took place.
 However, there are typical examples of material changes that may result in modifications.

 The first is a parent moving far enough away that the current parenting schedule no longer works.
 In these situations, a parent would need a modification to get a more workable parenting plan or potentially contest the child moving to a different state.